 However, your situation must fall under a qualified event category for travel insurance to cover your ticket.
 For example: if an immediate family member were to pass away, or you get into an car accident on the way to the airport, trip cancellation benefits could reimburse you for your airline ticket price.

 If you are concerned about anything else, you may want to consider purchasing Cancel for Any Reason travel insurance instead.
 As a early purchase benefit (usually within 21 days of purchasing an airplane ticket), Cancel for Any Reason allows you to have ultimate control of canceling travel plans.
 The downside of Cancel for Any Reason is that it won't cover the entire price of a ticket.
 In many cases, requesting a refund under cancel for any reason only returns around 70 percent of a ticket price.

 Extenuating Circumstances: Taken on a Case-By-Case Basis

 Under the worst circumstances, airlines have been known to consider cancellations on a case-by-case basis.
-In extreme situations, ranging from a serious injury of a passenger to the outbreak of the Zika Virus, some air carriers will consider the case for a refund.
+During the Zika Virus outbreak, some airlines considered refund requests from nervous flyers.

 While airlines will consider bending ticket policies for some extraordinary circumstances, there are many situations that airlines will not consider.
 For example, work situations and veterinary emergencies often don't count for airline reconsideration.
-Those who are concerned about their personal situations and do not wish to look into their travel insurance options may want to consider purchasing a full-fare ticket, which are often fully refundable airline tickets.
+If you are concerned about personal situations and do not wish to buy travel insurance, your other option is purchasing a full-fare ticket, which may earn extra frequent flyer miles and is refundable.

-Though the process can be difficult, receiving refundable airline tickets is possible.
-By understanding the situations that affect travelers and their rights under law, travelers can still recover some of their ticket price when other plans force them to cancel their next flight.
+Though the process can be difficult, making any airfare a refundable airline tickets is possible.
+By understanding the situations and when you can get a refund, you could still recover some of their ticket price back when other plans force you to cancel their next flight.